 Adcetris should be given under the supervision of a doctor who has experience in the use of cancer treatments.

-The recommended dose is 1.8 mg per kilogram body weight given by a 30-minute infusion into a vein every three weeks.
+The recommended dose is 1.8 mg per kilogram body weight given by a 30-minute infusion (drip) into a vein every three weeks.
 Patients should be monitored during and after the infusion for certain side effects and they should have full blood counts checked before every dose of Adcetris.
-Treatment should continue unless the disease gets worse or severe side effects develop.
-Patients who improve or whose disease stabilises may receive treatment for up to one year.
+Treatment should continue for up to 1 year unless the disease gets worse or severe side effects develop.

-The doctor may decide to interrupt or stop treatment if the patient develops certain serious side effects.
+The doctor may interrupt or stop treatment, or reduce the dose, if the patient develops certain serious side effects.
 See the summary of product characteristics (also part of the EPAR) for more information.

 How does Adcetris work?

 The active substance in Adcetris, brentuximab vedotin, is made up of a CD30 monoclonal antibody (a type of protein that attaches to CD30).
 The monoclonal antibody is attached to monomethyl auristatin E, a cytotoxic (cell-killing) molecule.
-The monoclonal antibody delivers monomethyl auristatin E to the CD30-positive cancer cells, and once inside the cancer cells, it stops them from dividing, which eventually kills the cancer cells.
+The monoclonal antibody delivers monomethyl auristatin E to the CD30-positive cancer cells, and once inside the cancer cells, it stops them from dividing, and the cancer cells eventually die.

 How has Adcetris been studied?

 The effects of Adcetris were first tested in experimental models before being studied in humans.